MinaFoundation/Core-Grants/RFPs/rfp-0001-standard-template.md

   - How does your experience with Mina and the community increase the likelihood of success?
   - [Describe the engagement]

-Please ensure that you have reviewed all listed requirements, deliverables, and the provided resources on Alliances to ensure a complete understanding of the RFP's scope and objectives.
+Please ensure that you have reviewed all listed requirements, deliverables, and the provided resources to ensure a complete understanding of the RFP's scope and objectives.

 </details>